IHE/pharm-mpd/input/pagecontent/pharm-7.md

 ##### X:Y.Z.4.2.2 Message Semantics

-The Response **SHALL** be a search `Bundle` containing the MedicationRequests (optionally RequestGroups if that is part of the search).
+The Response **SHALL** be a search `Bundle`.
+The Bundle SHALL contain the matching MedicationRequests.
+When `_include` or `_revInclude` parameters are used, the Bundle SHALL also contain the included resources (Tasks, RequestOrchestration, Medication, Patient, etc.).

 ###### X:Y.Z.4.2.2.1 Resource content

 The content of the MedicationRequests in the Bundle **SHALL** conform to the profiles defined in the [MedicationOrder](StructureDefinition-IHEMedicationOrder.html) profile.

+When coordination Tasks are included (via `_revInclude=Task:focus`), they provide the consumer with fulfillment constraints — for example, which prescription lines must be dispensed together.
+The consumer SHOULD process these Tasks to understand the coordination requirements before acting on the orders.

 In case of error, the response **SHALL** contain an `OperationOutcome`.